hyderraza18/speech_to_emotion/README.md

 If you'd like to contribute to this project, feel free to fork the repository, make changes, and create a pull request.
 Please make sure to follow the coding guidelines and include proper documentation for any new features or changes. 🙌

 ## License
-This project is licensed under the MIT License. 📜
+This project is licensed under the Free To Use License. 📜

 ## Acknowledgements
 🎶 Librosa: For audio feature extraction.